How to Make Them Come Back: Retention Email Marketing

 Key Takeaways for Your Email Marketing Strategy

-The first thing that should happen when you enter the sales floor is to receive a warm welcome and perhaps a walkthrough of the business you’re visiting.
+When you enter the sales floor, the first thing that should happen is to receive a warm welcome and perhaps a walkthrough of the business you’re visiting.
 The same should apply to your welcome email.
 It is another first impression you have to make, so this step is essential!

 Push Cart Notifications